Call Me by Your Name (film): Development

 The screenplay was completed in late 2015.
-Aciman approved it and commended the adaptation as "direct ... real and persuasive", adding "they've done better than the book".
+Aciman approved it and commended the adaptation as "direct ... real and persuasive", adding, "they've done better than the book".
 The completed screenplay was vital in securing funding for the film.
 Among the financiers were the production companies La Cinéfacture (France), Frenesy Film Company (Italy, owned by Guadagnino), M.Y.R.A.
 Entertainment (United States), RT Features (Brazil), and Water's End Productions (United States).
 The project was also supported by the Italian Ministry of Cultural Heritage and Activities and Tourism.
-The backers deemed the production's initial cost estimates "too expensive", so the production budget was reduced from $12 million to $3.4 million and the filming schedule was cut from 12 to 5 weeks.
+The backers deemed the production's initial budget estimates "too expensive", so the budget was reduced from $12 million to $3.4 million and the filming schedule was cut from 12 to 5 weeks.

 Ivory stepped down from a directorial role in 2016, leaving Guadagnino to direct the film alone.
-According to Ivory, financiers from Memento Films International did not want two directors involved with the project because they "thought it would be awkward ...
+According to Ivory, Memento Films International did not want two directors involved with the project because they "thought it would be awkward ...
 It might take longer, it would look terrible if we got in fights on the set, and so on."
-Guadagnino said Ivory's version would have likely been "a much more costly [and] different film" that would have been too expensive to make.
-Ivory became the sole-credited screenwriter and later sold the rights to the screenplay to Guadagnino's company.
+Guadagnino said Ivory's version would likely have been "a much more costly [and] different film" that would have been too expensive to make.
+Ivory became the sole credited screenwriter and later sold the rights to the screenplay to Guadagnino's company.
 Call Me by Your Name was Ivory's first produced screenplay since Le Divorce (2003) and the only narrative feature he has written but not directed.
 He remained involved with other aspects of the production.
 Guadagnino dedicated the film to his late friend Bill Paxton, who came to visit the set in Crema before his death in February 2017.